enekofb/k8s-terraform-ansible-sample/README.md

 - there is coupling between roles: for instance, i cannot provision masters if i havent set facts from etcds. however using inventory properties could be enough for the purporse of the task.
 - review docker version

+# notice from version 1.6

+Api server there is audit and RBAC !

+  --audit-log-maxage=30 \
+  --audit-log-maxbackup=3 \
+  --audit-log-maxsize=100 \
+  --audit-log-path=/var/lib/audit.log \
+  --authorization-mode=RBAC \